Sustainability

 Sustainability Promotion Goals

-MITSUBA Group has set annual goals to resolve materiality (important issues) related to sustainability.
-Related departments and committees formulate measures to achieve the goals, incorporate them into concrete plans, and monitor progress at ESG meetings, leading to steady promotion and improvement of initiatives.
+MITSUBA Group has set annual goals to resolve materiality (priority issues) related to sustainability.
+Related departments and committees formulate measures to achieve the goals, incorporate them into concrete plans, and monitor the progress at ESG committees, leading to steady promotion and improvement of initiatives.

-Promotion of carbon neutrality Contribution to the Realization of a Carbon-neutral Society Planning and promotion of measures to achieve 6.0% absolute Group CO2
+Strengthening of carbon neutral Initiatives (*) Contribution to the Realization of a Carbon-neutral Society Formulation and development of the Group's introduction policy for renewable energy

 Sustainable resource saving Efficient Use of Resources Waste recycling rate of 90% or more